 What are Advanced Persistent Threats (APTs)?

 Advanced Persistent Threats (APTs) are a category of sophisticated and highly targeted cyberattacks characterized by their persistence, sophistication, and stealth.
-Unlike many other cyber threats that focus on immediate and short-term objectives, APTs are typically long-term campaigns orchestrated by well-funded and skillful attackers.
-These attacks are a severe concern for governments, businesses, and organizations worldwide.
+Unlike many other cyber threats that focus on immediate, short-term objectives, these attacks are typically long-term campaigns orchestrated by well-funded, skillful attackers.
+Such sophisticated threats pose a significant concern for governments, businesses, and organizations worldwide.

 Persistence